Wild River (film): Plot

+For the aforementioned trouble Chuck caused him, Bailey states that Chuck owes him $4, for the $2 per day in value of lost labor due to the recovery time of the employee.
+When Chuck refuses, Bailey beats him and takes the money.

-Chuck and Walter go to the island to see Ella.
+Soon after, Chuck and Walter go to the island to see Ella.
 Chuck admits misunderstanding her fight to protect her dignity.
 The following day, Chuck learns that the dam's flood gates will be closed in a few days and Ella must be evicted immediately.

 Chuck rejects Hamilton and Cal's idea to have Ella declared legally incompetent so they can sell the land.
 He reluctantly asks the U.S. marshal to remove Ella the next day, then goes to the island in a final attempt to persuade her to voluntarily leave.
 She refuses.